JohnKurlak/algorithmic-problem-solving/Chapter 1/README.md

 #### Identifying outputs

 Outputs are variables whose values depend on the inputs.
-Usually, a problem with have a single output, and that output is the answer to the problem.
+Usually, a problem will have a single output, and that output is the answer to the problem.

 In the example problem above, the output is a collection of the `k` brightest stars.